We have a new documentation site for cPanel & WHM! You can find our new documentation site at docs.cpanel.net.

 A type of relational database management system.

 A webmail client that allows users to check their email through browsers.
-We deprecated SquirrelMail in cPanel & WHM version 74.
-For more information, read our cPanel Deprecation Plan documentation.
+We deprecated SquirrelMail and its functionality in cPanel & WHM version 76 and removed it in cPanel & WHM version 78.

 One of cPanel & WHM's release tiers.
 Versions on this tier have received considerable public exposure, testing, and verification.
 For more information, read our Product Versions and the Release Process documentation.